skip-mev/vote-ext-oracle-demo/README.md

 for a block proposal.

-In the context of an Oracle, this is where the application would verify another validator's computed oracle prices and compare the results to what it computed in `ExtendVote`.
+In the context of an Oracle, this is where the application would verify another validator's computed oracle prices.
 Recall, CometBFT will call `VerifyVoteExtension` for every single pre-commit it receives (but never for its own).
-Verification of another validator's prices might include ensuring the price for each supported currency pair is within a certain threshold to its own and that no unsupported currency pairs are included.
+Verification of another validator's prices might include ensuring that no unsupported currency pairs are included and that each price is a valid price.
+Note, `VerifyVoteExtension` MUST be deterministic and thus any verification must be deterministic as well.

 ## PrepareProposal